 As Sherman Carter Barnhart Architects proudly celebrates its one-year anniversary in our new building, we reflect on a transformative journey marked by innovation, collaboration,

-The Winslow Street Project design activates an important, growing part of campus with an innovative education area, retail, and the “wildly” popular eSports space.
+The Cornerstone activates an important, growing part of campus with an innovative education area, retail, and the “wildly” popular eSports space.

-As Sherman Carter Barnhart researched the Winslow Project area, and other parking projects across the country, we realized that we wanted to offer the most parking “bang” for the university’s buck, as well as develop a space that would draw people to that area of campus.
-We wanted the space to be a “face” of the university for parents, prospective students, and others visiting the campus, and a place that area residents and students would associate with the future of the school and innovation.
+Sherman Carter Barnhart wanted the space to be a “face” of the university for parents, prospective students, and others visiting the campus, as well as a place that area residents and students would associate with the future of the school and innovation.

-Our solution to these challenges was to build on to an existing parking structure and incorporate not only parking and retail but an open innovation education area that would encourage collaboration in an open environment.
+Our solution was to build onto the existing Parking Structure 5 (designed by Sherman Carter Barnhart) and incorporate not only parking and retail but an open innovation education area that would encourage collaboration.

 To solidify the draw of the area, we wrapped the corner of the building with a digital panel media wall.
-Broadcasting UK-themed elements, the display will turn that corner of Lexington into a mini Times Square – an advertisement for what is going on at the school in the present and in the future, as well as a digital presence of the innovation taking place inside the walls of the Winslow Project.
+Broadcasting UK-themed elements, the display will turn that corner of Lexington into a mini Times Square – an advertisement for what is going on at the school, as well as a digital presence of the innovation taking place inside the walls of the Cornerstone.